I’m sat at my table, glass half full of Dartmoor Brewery, the day drawing to a close.

 I continued my gradual slip towards the South West and moved to Devon.
 I’ve literally heard a local say that it would be possible to ‘plant your thumb in the ground and it would grow’.
 I wouldn’t do that, but I know what he meant; Surrounded by the sea, rained on daily and without winter frosts, parts of Devon and Cornwall form a ‘Celtic-’, or ‘Atlantic temperate rainforest’ and green things grow at competition pace.
 Walking through water cut valleys of Dartmoor in Spring is akin to being transported to a (cool) jungle, soft mulchy humus-rich soil underfoot, surrounded by seas of bluebells, wild-garlic, stood over by lichen, fungi and moss covered branches of oak trees.
 Add water ways, waterfalls, prehistoric rocks and settlements, wildflower meadows and wild ruminants and there are no more reasons to go on boring concrete walks or runs in lieu of the sensory feast of outdoor adventuring.

 I have been working in Emergency Medicine at the nearby big hospital that provides basic and specialised healthcare services to the majority of Devon and a large part of Cornwall.
-The department is always busy with people who, in some way, need emergency medical care, medical care, or just care and someone to talk to.
+The department is always busy with people who, in some way, need emergency medical care, need medical care, or just need someone to talk to who cares.

 Plants, unlike my hours, are regular.
 They sit in the same place, day after night, and are still there when I trudge home in the morning.
 They are slow-moving, providing a contrasting respite against some of the faster moving medical problems that enter the Department.
 Plants are pretty stoic, only needing water, sun and occasional fertiliser.
 Unlike patients, plants do not shout, swear, insult, nor have I ever met a racist plant.
 In fact, I would like my plants to say more, because they tend to go wrong without me knowing why.
 On the other hand, I often find that patients tend to say something is severely wrong when nothing is awry, and then they complain when I offer them water, sunlight and food in place of medical intervention.